 - Food cooked to perfection

 Lux* Grand Gaube, lies on a sheltered private cove on the north-east coast of Mauritius, not far from Grand Baie.
-This hotel is designed around the principles of the ancient Chinese philosophy Feng Shui and great care has been taken to create balance between the five elements - water, wood, fire, earth and metal.
+This hotel is designed by Kelly Hoppen with great atmosphere and eclectic retro-chic lifestyle.
 The resort’s beachside location is perfect for enjoying the water sports on offer or simply relaxing and soaking in the sun.
 There are a wide variety of activities for all ages with a gym, tennis courts, a Mini-Club and a club for teens.
-Guests can also revitalise the mind and body with yoga or tai chi or indulge in a rejuvenating treatment at The Source Thalassotherapy and Spa.
-Lux* Grand Gaube offers something for everyone, whether you are seeking a fun family holiday, a relaxing couple’s escape or a romantic honeymoon.
-Trip Advisor has recently awarded Lux* Grand Gaube the title of "Best Hotel in the World for Romance".
+Guests can also revitalise the mind and body with yoga or tai chi or just enjoy the famous Café LUX*, the Beach Rouge dinning club or much more.
+The newly renovated Lux* Grand Gaube offers something for everyone, whether you are seeking a fun family holiday, a relaxing couple’s escape or a romantic honeymoon.

 Great hoilday hotel location and all the staff where fantastic.